jwpconsulting/projectify/projectify/storefront/markdown_en/security/general.md

 Projectify creates hourly backups of user generated media files.

-Hetzner creates daily backups of all VPS storage drives used for Projectify.
+Hetzner creates daily backups[^hetzner-backups] of all VPS storage drives used for Projectify.

 The Projectify system logs any backup failures.
 There are no alerts for failing backups.

 **No** steps have been taken to periodically test backup restoration.

+[^hetzner-backups]: [Overview - Backups/Snapshots](https://docs.hetzner.com/cloud/servers/backups-snapshots/overview#backupssnapshots) on *docs.hetzner.com*

 # Inquiries